David Lubin Memorial Library: Access

 The library is open to visitors with a letter of introduction.

 Online access to FAO information resources is provided through:

 The David Lubin Memorial Library catalogue – includes bibliographic citations of materials published by FAO from 1945.
 Bibliographic citations for materials not published by FAO date back to 1976.
 The catalogue also contains links to the full text of FAO publications online, when available.
 Consult a librarian for information regarding pre-1976 non-FAO materials.

 The FAO Document Repository – a digital collection of FAO documents and publications, including selected non-FAO publications.
 Documents exist in all FAO official languages – English, French, Spanish, Arabic, Chinese, and Russian.

 FAO Collection

 The library's holdings include a collection of primary documentation relating to milestones in the history of food security, such as the declaration of the 44 delegates of the international conference that resulted in the founding of FAO; the "McDougall Memorandum;" documentation surrounding the World Food Conference of 1974 and documentation of the FAO Freedom from Hunger Campaign.
 The library maintains a collection of material written by and about Nobel Prize laureate and first FAO Director General, Lord Boyd Orr.
 Part of the library's mandate includes the preservation of FAO's institutional memory, including unpublished reports, pre-investment surveys and training activities devoted to field projects in developing countries.

 FAO staff and on-site patrons have access to databases and electronic journals in FAO subjects of expertise.

+Forestry Information Centre

+The Forestry Library of the FAO Forestry Department, located at FAO headquarters in Rome and now part of the David Lubin Memorial Library, is a specialized library that holds approximately 6,000 books and over 600 current periodical titles, yearbooks and other serial titles on forestry and related areas.
+It also has a large collection of grey literature - including documentation on FAO forestry projects and papers and reports from various FAO Forestry meetings - much of which is not readily available anywhere else.